-- 1. Information about the investment firm. - 2.
-Experience in managing investments for charity clients/charity sector expertise. - 3.
-Biographies of key stakeholders that your charity would be interacting with. - 4.
+- 1. Information about the investment firm. - of this process where 'questions for clarification' 2.
+Experience in managing investments for charity can be submitted. clients/charity sector expertise.

+- 3. Biographies of key stakeholders that your charity would be interacting with. - 4.
 The investment proposal. - 5.
 The investment approach/philosophy of the investment firm. - 6.
 Investment performance figures (typically we are asked for 1, 3 and 5 year figures it is best to clearly state the time period for this, so you can compare like with like as at a specified date.

-Also make clear if the performance figures should be net of fee or not, again to enable comparisons). - 7.
-How the investment firm approaches environmental, social and governance (ESG) matters and ethical screening options. - 8.
+Also make clear if the performance figures should be net of fee or not, again to enable comparisons). - How the investment firm approaches environmental, social and governance (ESG) matters and ethical screening options. - 8.
 Service and reporting requirements. - 9.
 Fee you may want to ask for this as a Total Expense Ratio (TER) so that fees can be compared on an equivalent, transparent basis.